ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Token hash: identifier of an access token, in binary format encoding.
 The token hash has no relation to other possibly used token identifiers, such as the 'cti' (CWT ID) claim of CBOR Web Tokens (CWTs) {{RFC8392}}.

-Concise Binary Object Representation (CBOR) {{RFC8949}} and Concise Data Definition Language (CDDL) {{RFC8610}} are used in this document.
+CBOR {{RFC8949}} and CDDL {{RFC8610}} are used in this document.
 CDDL predefined type names, especially bstr for CBOR byte strings and tstr for CBOR text strings, are used extensively in this document.

 Examples throughout this document are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Appendix G of RFC8610}}.
-Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.
+Diagnostic notation comments are often used to provide a textual representation of the parameters' keys and values.

 In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
-For example, {e'aud_2' : \["rs1", "rs2"\]} stands for {49 : \["rs1", "rs2"\]}.
+For example, {e'aud_2' : \["rs1", "rs2"\]} stands for {50 : \["rs1", "rs2"\]}.

 Note to RFC Editor: Please delete the paragraph immediately preceding this note.
 Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
 Finally, please delete this note.